nse4real/nse4real/README.md

 CDS-to-OSDU subsurface data migration programme across global assets and owned three workstreams within that programme:

-- **Entitlements & Obligations (E&O)** -- data governance and access control
+- **Entitlements & Obligations (E&O)** -- data governance and access control;
+  played a core role in designing, testing, and implementing the DMA (Data Management Application) -- Shell's cloud-native replacement for the legacy CDR (Central Data Register)

-- **WMM/DS/DMA Mastership Change** -- ownership and transition of well, document, and asset master data
+- **WMM/DS/DMA Mastership Change** -- led the mastership transition of Well Master Manager, Directional Survey, and Data Management Application records from CDR to DMA within the OSDU programme

 - **Data Readiness** -- ensuring source data quality and migration eligibility ahead of ingestion into OSDU

-I also led the WBDDMS Focus Group, where I designed and implemented a framework to convert single DLIS files to Parquet -- introducing Equinor's dlisio library into the programme -- and presented the approach and outcomes to senior leadership.
+  - **WBDDMS Focus Group (Wellbore Domain Data Management Service)** -- led the focus group; designed and implemented a framework to convert single DLIS files to Parquet, introducing Equinor's dlisio library into the programme;
+  presented findings and outcomes to senior leadership

 I hold an MSc in Data Science (RGU), MSc in Integrated Petroleum Geoscience (Aberdeen), and MSc in Petroleum Geophysics (OAU) -- which means I can read a